somarkn99/api-basic-setting/README.md

 # API Basic Setting Package

-This package allows you to secure and configure the essentials of your business using the API.
+This package allows you to secure and configure the essentials of your business using the API. :sunglasses:

 ## Installation